The _config file

 Components options

-The components object allows to configure the components load and output files.
+The components object allows to configure the output files of Lume components.

 • cssFile: The file name to export the CSS code of the components.